 When we started out, we found that using a hosted shopping cart is the fastest way for us to get set up, without the headaches of learning how to code or hiring expensive developers to help us get set up.

-The following are a number of ecommerce software (hosted shopping carts) that we recommend you to check out.
+The following are a number of ecommerce platforms (hosted shopping carts) that we recommend you to check out.

 Shopify is probably the best ecommerce software in the market today.